uecode/qpush-bundle/docs/iron-mq-provider.md

 The IronMQ Provider
 ==================

-The IronMQ Provider uses the idea of Push Queues to create a Pub/Sub model.
+The IronMQ Provider uses the its Push Queues to notify subscribers of new queued messages with out needing to continually poll the queue.

 Using a Push Queue is optional with this provider and its possible to use simple Pull queues by utilizing a provided Console Command to poll the queue.